GLYCAM-Web/gems/gemsModules/batchcompute/README.md

 Provides entity Batchcompute which has a SubmitJob service.

+## Purpose

-Purpose:  Manage execution of jobs that happen outside GEMS or that are likely to take a very long time to execute.
+Manage execution of jobs that happen outside GEMS or that are likely to take a very long time to execute.
 In particular, this module manages jobs that would reasonably be expected to execute on a high-performance computing (HPC) machine or cluster.

 Notably, the intention is not that this module should run short, local jobs.
+But it should be able to run long jobs on the local host.

+## Services

-## Workflow
+##

-1. Instantiate the Transaction.

-2. If the requested Service requires a computing resource, set it.

-   A computing resource might not be required, for example, if a list of Services is requested.

-   1. For now, it must be in the Instance Config.

-   2. One day, Batchcompute could look for Slurm, etc., on the local machine.

-3. Run the Service and return.

 START HERE fixing the docs